 - an exchange rate provided by a foreign exchange organisation or foreign exchange data vendor.

-Exchange rate means the unit of foreign currency per New Zealand dollar, published within 30 calendar days of the conversion time.
+Exchange rate means the unit of foreign currency for each New Zealand dollar, published within 30 calendar days of the conversion time.
 The practice for sourcing the rate must be consistent if a rate is used other than the:

 - spot exchange rate that applies at the time of supply